multi-os-engine/art/tools/ahat/README.txt

    - Use consistent order for heap columns.
       Sometimes I see "app" first, sometimes last (from one heap dump to another) How about, always sort by name?
- * For string summaries, if the string is an offset into a bigger byte array, make sure to show just the part that's in the bigger byte array, not the entire byte array.
  * For HeapTable with single heap shown, the heap name isn't centered?
  * Consistently document functions.
  * Should help be part of an AhatHandler, that automatically gets the menu and